Health and Care Act 2022

 Description

-The Secretary of State retains powers to scrutinize and intervene in NHS reconfigurations, subject to certain conditions outlined in the amendments regarding regulations and the need for reasonable grounds to believe reconfigurations are in the best interests of patients.
+The Secretary of State retains increased powers to scrutinize and intervene in NHS reconfigurations, subject to amendments clarifying the need for reasonable grounds to believe that reconfigurations are in patients' best interests.

-The amendments introduce a review into the risk of modern slavery and human trafficking in NHS supply chains, particularly focusing on cotton-based products.
-Regulations will also ensure procurement avoids modern slavery.
-A previous amendment regarding genocide prevention in sourcing has been replaced with this modern slavery focus.
+The Lords' amendment concerning genocide prevention in procurement was replaced with a Commons amendment mandating a review into the risk of slavery and human trafficking in NHS supply chains, focusing particularly on cotton-based products.
+A further amendment mandates that regulations ensure procurement avoids modern slavery.

 Government Spending